 But then I look at my son and I see the boy he’s becoming as a result of always being with me.
 How loving he is.
 How smart he is.
 How social and friendly he is.
 How advanced his language is.
 How creative and imaginative he is.
 How physically active he is.
 I see him and I know it’s worth it.

-Tom Hanks’s character in A League of Their Own, while talking about baseball, might as well have been talking about parenting Velcro babies.
-“It’s supposed to be hard.
+Tom Hanks’s character in A League of Their Own, while talking about baseball, might as well have been talking about parenting Velcro babies when he said: “It’s supposed to be hard.
 If it wasn’t hard everyone would do it.
 The hard is what makes it great.”

 I couldn’t agree more.